-\\ One alternative mechanism of TTL coupling is that not a reflecting surface is rotating, but instead, the receiving system rotates.
-This can happen, for instance, when a beam propagates from one optical bench to another, and the entire receiving bench rotates or is subject to angular jitter.
-In space interferometry, this occurs when the receiving spacecraft rotates relative to the incident wavefront (e.g. in the gravity recovery mission GRACE Follow-On, or in space gravitational wave detectors such as LISA, Taiji or TianQin).
+Please note that the term `receiver' refers to the entire receiving system (e.g. spacecraft) in this work, not to a photoreceiver, which we call photodiodes here.
+We assume in this scenario that all components of the receiver system are rigidly connected to the jittering optical bench and therefore jitter with the optical bench but not with respect to each other.
+The reference beam is assumed to originate from a fibre injector located on the jittering bench or it is directly generated on the jittering bench.
+Thereby, the reference beam moves synchronously with all local components and impinges on the receiving photodiode always at the same angle and incidence point and with the same optical path length.
+We can, therefore, neglect the reference beam with all its properties from TTL computations (compare Eqs.~\eqref{eq:LPSnom}-\eqref{eq:TTL_ng+g}).

+Like in the case of mirror jitter, we can neglect all reflective planar components and unfold the measurement beam's path.
+This is possible since these components divert the beam but do not affect the optical path length.
+Thereby, the receiver system reduces to a photodiode which is jittering synchronously with the receiving system and relative to the incident beam.

 This scenario is depicted in \cref{fig:geoSCTTL}.
 We see that a rotation of the system can move the photodiode position with respect to the beam and therefore change the beam's OPL.
-Like in the case of a reflection from a tilted mirror (see. \cref{fig: shift lateral}), lateral jitter can cause additional TTL coupling even if the angle indicated in \cref{fig:geoSCTTL} is static.
+Like in the case of a reflection from a tilted mirror (see \cref{fig: shift lateral}), lateral receiver jitter can cause additional TTL coupling even if the angle indicated in \cref{fig:geoSCTTL} is static.
 We will quantify and describe the different kinds of TTL effects below.